data-addict-com/data-addict-com.github.io/_posts/2024-03-22-i-will-never-spend-that-much-time-on-instagram-again.md

 ![Number of reels I liked per hour on december 30th 2023](../assets/img/2024-03-22/liked-reels-december-30th-2023.png) I'd rather not comment...

-# Download your own datas
+# Download your own data
 Everything is well explained in [an article of the Instagram Help Center](https://help.instagram.com/181231772500920){:target="_blank"}.
 Make sure to downlod the **json** version instead of the HTML one.
 It might take few hours or even days to have access to your export : they will send you an email with the download link when it's ready.
 It will always be a zipfile.

-# Visualize your own datas and get mad (or not) about yourself too
+# Visualize your own data and get mad (or not) about yourself too
 To make all those dataviz, I used **Tableau Public**, **which is totally free**.
 To begin with, you can:
 - Explore [my actual dataviz](https://jadynekena.com/projets-donnees-personnelles/?id=my-instagram-activity&src=84b58af7-5bd1-427b-92f5-a7b2ee9a7b6a){:target="_blank"} in order to understand how it works (for example, the 40 seconds spent on a content is a changeable parameter)